pierpaolo28/sapiensLink/README.md

 ## Django Backend

-Run a django project with `python manage.py runserver` from the backend folder.
+Run a django project with `python manage.py runserver` from the backend folder (in this case make sure to setup DEBUG=True and 'HOST': 'localhost' in the settings.py).

 You might need to create a local DB and/or superuser credentials to access the admin panel.